talkable/talkable-docs/source/advanced_features/customer_service_portal/terminology.rst

     Settings).
 No rewards are issued at this point.

- 3. **Flagged**: due to having many different options to configure referral fraud checks, it is not always possible to set up automatic resolution for each referral.
+ 3. **Flagged**: due to having many different options to configure referral fraud checks, it is not always possible to set up an automatic resolution for each referral.
 For such cases, you may want to Flag referrals that are in a so called grey area, where the chance of fraud is around 50% and it is impossible to make the decision automatically.
     All flagged referrals are added to a queue for manual resolution and can be accessed inside CSP → Referrals.
     No rewards are issued at this point.